mikelevins/bard/0.4/README.md

 ## Type constraints

-Normally Bard makes no promise about the specific data structure you'll get when you type in a literal, you can require it to choose a structure that you specify.
+Normally Bard makes no promise about the specific data structure you'll get when you type in a literal, but you can require it to choose a structure that you specify.
 There are two ways to do this:

 1. Wrap a value expression in an `as` expression: `(as cons '(1 2 3))`
 2. Tag an expression with a **type constraint**: `#:cons '(1 2 3)`